Leonard-Li777/antd-table-infinity/README_en.md

 ### Announcements

 1. Antd-table-infinity is the top layer of packaging based on antd table, so when you use it, make sure your project has the antd component library installed
-- `import  { InfinityTable, SumTable } 'antd-table-infinity'`; CSS containing only the SumTable component
+- `import  { InfinityTable, SumTable, PageTable } 'antd-table-infinity'`; JS containing only the Table component
-- `import 'antd-table-infinity/index.css'`; Contains all CSS for antd-related components used
+- `import 'antd-table-infinity/index.css'`; CSS containing only the PageTable、SumTable component

 2. If your project does not have an antd component library installed, use the full package
-- `import { InfinityTable, SumTable } from 'antd-table-infinity/dist/index.js'`; Contains all the code and all the antd-related components used
+- `import { InfinityTable, SumTable, PageTable } from 'antd-table-infinity/dist/index.js'`; Contains all the js code and all the antd-related components used
-- `import 'antd-table-infinity/index.css'`; CSS containing only the SumTable component
+- `import 'antd-table-infinity/index.css'`; CSS containing only the PageTable、SumTable component
 - `import 'antd-table-infinity/dist/index.css'`; Contains all CSS for antd-related components used

 ### Detected problem